-- A 501 (c) (3) nonprofit organization with board members of the Arlington community.
+- A 501 (c) (3) nonprofit organization with board members from the Arlington community.

 - An all volunteer organization.
-Membership fees support our programs and maintain a very small HMA office.
+Membership fees support our programs and are tax deductible.

 - Continuing to grow as we add new members and new services.